 4. Use Vaseline

-If you have a fence surrounding your yard, put some Vaseline on the top of it.
+If you have a fence surrounding your yard, put some Vaseline on top of it.
 Cats will find it difficult to get over it.

 5. Use a String